 The phone types for this architecture are restricted.
-This is primarily to ease deployment and to allow use of simpler templates through MiCloud Management Portal.
+This is primarily to simplify the deployment and enable the use of simpler templates through MiCloud Management Portal.
 Supported phones include:

 - MiCollab MiNet soft phones - Mitel proprietary phones: MiVoice 5330, MiVoice 5340, MiVoice 5360, MiVoice Business Console (The legacy 5550 TKB is not supported) - MiVoice Business Console - Mitel PC Softphone and Mobile Softphone for UC attachment.
 Note that additional licenses may be needed for these devices. - A limited number of SIP ATA devices for connection to external interfaces such as Public Address systems and door opening systems.